-"Babies’ brains develop quickly, and it’s important to stimulate those sound pathways in the brain as soon as possible," says Dale Amanda Tylor, MD, MPH.
-She's a pediatric and general ear, nose, and throat doctor at Washington Township Medical Foundation in Fremont, California.
-"Children who are exposed to sounds earlier are more likely to develop along the same path as others their age."
+"Babies’ brains develop quickly, and it’s important to stimulate those sound pathways in the brain as soon as possible," says Dale Amanda Tylor, MD, an ear, nose, and throat doctor at Washington Township Medical Foundation in Fremont, CA. "Children who are exposed to sounds earlier are more likely to develop along the same path as others their age."

 It’s never too early to start these treatments.
 Most states test babies for hearing loss shortly after birth.
 That means they can get fitted for hearing aids at just a few weeks old.
 Ask your child’s doctor to help you pick a certified pediatric audiologist who can help you choose the best treatment.

-"Even kids with profound hearing loss can catch up with their peers by age 5 or 6 if they have cochlear implants by age 1 or 2," says Tylor.
-Cochlear implants are electronic devices placed inside the inner ear to help the brain process sounds.
-Your ear, nose, and throat doctor will talk with you about which device will work best for your child.
+"Even kids with profound hearing loss can catch up with their peers by age 5 or 6 if they have cochlear implants by age 1 or 2," Tylor says.

 2. Use Early Intervention Services

-About 95% of parents of children with hearing loss do not have hearing loss themselves.
-This can mean they have a lot to learn.
-That’s where an early intervention program comes in.
-This helps you coordinate all the services your child will need.
-Babies with hearing loss should get early intervention as soon as possible.
+About 95% of parents of children with hearing loss don’t have the condition themselves.
+So they have a lot to learn about living with and treating it.
+An early intervention program helps you coordinate all the services your child will need.
+Babies with hearing loss should get in one as soon as possible.

 You can find a program through your local public school or hospital.
-You’ll work with hearing specialists, like audiologists and speech-language pathologists, to come up with an individualized family service plan (IFSP).
-This plan outlines your child’s services and goals.
-Early intervention also provides support for families and can teach you ways to help develop your child’s language and speech.
+You’ll work with hearing specialists, like audiologists and speech-language pathologists, to come up with an "individualized family service plan" (IFSP).
+Early intervention also provides support for families and can teach you ways to help your child stay on track with language and speech.